chafan-dev/chafan-pwa/README.md

 yarn run serve
 ```

+The default server connected in this setting is hosted at https://chafan-test.herokuapp.com with free dyno.
+Thus, **it might be slow when you open it since the dyno will be suspended when unused for a long time and will
+take a minute to restart**.

 ## Showcase

 When developing locally, you can see `/showcase` for individual static components, for exploration and design purpose.
 For example: